16 July 2020 ............... Length about 5,000 words (41,000 bytes).

 Kingdom and Prins book "psychophysics"; ch. on "Adaptive methods"

-- Decision-making and Optimisation
+- Decision-making and Optimisation of the combined human-software job

 (about what pairs should be offered for comparison at each point)